cogniwave/gh-sync/README.md

 ### Options

-- `-t, --token <string>`: The GitHub token required to interact with GitHub's API.
-Ensure your token has the necessary permissions (`repo`)
-If no token option is provided, *gh-sync-labels* will look for it in your environment variables under `GITHUB_TOKEN`
 - `--verbose`: Runs the tool in verbose mode, providing detailed logs about the operations being performed.
+- `-t, --token <string>`: Auth token to allow gh-sync to do it's thing.
+Use this if the token is the same for both origin and destination repositories"
+- `--token-origin`: Auth token of the origin repository, to allow gh-sync to do it's thing
+- `--token-destination`: Auth token of the destination repository, to allow gh-sync to do it's thing

 ### Example Usage